mauvaisetroupe/deep-learning-specialization-coursera/c4-convolutional-neural-netowrks/week2/README.md

 With only one channel, one-by-one convolution doesn't make sense (exemple with 6x6x1)

-But with an input 6x6x32, wwe can use a 1x1x32 convolution that perform an element-wise product then apply a ReLU non linearity.
+But with an input 6x6x32, we can use a 1x1x32 convolution that perform an element-wise product then apply a ReLU non linearity.

-One way to think about a one-by-one convolution is that it is basically having a fully connected neural network that applies to each of the 62 different positions.
+- One way to think about a one-by-one convolution is that it is basically having a fully connected neural network that applies to each of the 62 different positions.

-One-by-one convolution is sometimes also called network in network
+- One-by-one convolution is sometimes also called network in network
+- If using many filter, the outpu will have #filters channels

 > <img src="./images/w02-05-Networks_in_Networks_and_1x1_Convolutions/img_2023-04-04_21-37-21.png">